Le bouquet final

 Cité du Vin, Bordeaux

-Already an iconic Bordeaux landmark, the Cité du Vin contributes to the promotion of the Bordeaux wine region and the sharing of its culture.
+Already an iconic Bordeaux landmark, the Cité du Vin contributed to the promotion of the Bordeaux wine region and the sharing of its culture.
 A beautiful stage on which to conclude this 10th edition of Hear Palmer.

 A few words about the artists…